AntonMu/EQanalytics/README.md

  	- Identify number of stories via K-means clustering
  	- Compute softness-score as the quotient of the total width of openings on the second story over the total width of openings on the first story.

-Based on the softness-score, buildings are either classified as *soft*, *non_soft* or *undetermined*.
-A building score could be *undetermined* if the street view image is heavily obstructed or if the image segmentation fails for other reasons.
+Based on the softness-score, buildings are either classified as *soft* or *non_soft*.

 ### Model Training
 The model uses two supervised image detection deep learning approaches (both based on YOLOv3) located in [Detector_Training](/2_Computer_Vision/Detector_Training/).